drewword/multi-region-lambda-cdk/README.md

 This repository implements the AWS article on regional lambda using the AWS CDK.

-Please see the article located here:
+The AWS inspiration blog post is located here:

 https://aws.amazon.com/blogs/compute/building-a-multi-region-serverless-application-with-amazon-api-gateway-and-aws-lambda/